zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem.md

 ### visibleInLegendField `String`

-A boolean value indicating whether to show the point category name in the legend.
+A boolean value indicating whether to show the point category name in the legend.** Available for bubble and pie series. **

 #### Example
     <kendo:chart-seriesItem visibleInLegendField="visibleInLegendField">